Our top pick for

 D-RHorton's shares were split on a 4:3 basis on 17 March 2005.
 So if you had owned 3 shares the day before before the split, the next day you'd have owned 4 shares.
 This wouldn't directly have changed the overall worth of your D-RHorton shares – just the quantity.
 However, indirectly, the new 25% lower share price could have impacted the market appetite for D-RHorton shares which in turn could have impacted D-RHorton's share price.

 D.R.
 Horton, Inc. operates as a homebuilding company in East, Midwest, Southeast, South Central, Southwest, and West regions in the United States.
-It engages in the acquisition and development of land; and construction and sale of homes in 20 states and 51 markets in the United States under the names of D.R.
+It engages in the acquisition and development of land; and construction and sale of homes in 29 states and 88 markets under the names of D.R.
 Horton, America's Builder, Express Homes, Emerald Homes, and Freedom Homes.
 The company constructs and sells single-family detached homes; and attached homes, such as town homes, duplexes, and triplexes.
-It is also involved in the origination and sale of mortgages; and provision of title insurance policies, and examination and closing services, as well as engages in the residential lot development business.
+It also provides mortgage financing services; and title insurance policies, and examination and closing services, as well as engages in the residential lot development business.
+In addition, the company constructs and owns multi-family rental properties; owns residential real estate, including ranch land and improvements; and owns and operates oil and gas assets.
 The company primarily serves homebuyers.
 D.R.
 Horton, Inc. was founded in 1978 and is based in Arlington, Texas.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.